MaxPN7/TestStoreProof/_posts/2000-01-04-Contribute to the Dataset.md

 ---
 title: "Contribute to the Dataset"
-bg: 'blue'
+bg: blue
-color: 'white'
+color: white
 fa-icon: database
 ---
-DEBUG !
+DEBUG !!

 # Help us, Contribute to the dataset